Lime-Away destroyed stainless steel sink

 A. Perhaps I can help.
 Without question - the best all-purpose cleaner I have found is

-Simple Green.
+Simple Green [linked by editor to product info at Amazon].
 A gallon bottle will last for years and can be purchased at a discount club store for approx. $10.00.
 I use it to clean just about all surfaces (stainless steel, cooking grills, stove tops, etc...).
 It has many uses - just read the bottle.
 If I have a big build up of grease etc...
 I use a Scotch Brite pad (lightly) and that does the job.
 This is a concentrate - read the bottle for light, medium or heavy applications.
 It is also great on porch furniture (even the pads).
 After cleaning stainless steel - apply a polish.

 - Bethel Park, Pennsylvania